 Pygmy goat behavior and facts

 - Pygmy goats are friendly, resilient and intelligent.
-They make a good impression on zoo visitors who pet and feed them.
+They make a good impression on zoo visitors who pet them.

 - Males produce a strong, musky odor to attract females, especially during breeding season.
 Their scent gland is on the crown of their head.
 Females and neutered males are odor-free.